Tête de Moine: Origin

 Another important event was the invention of the Original Girolle® in 1982 by Nicolas Crevoisier, especially for Tête de Moine AOP.
 The paring tool got its name from the appearance of the rosettes, which are reminiscent of chanterelles (French: girolle) and gives Tête de Moine AOP its unique shape, thus enabling it to fully develop its taste.
 The Girolle® consists of a round, wooden plate with a vertical pin in the middle and a crank handle.
 The cylindrical cheese is first cut in half and then placed on the pin so that rosettes can be pared off by means of the crank.
 This apparatus helped to boost the consumption of this cheese.

-There are two explanations for the origin of the name Tête de Moine, which translates from french literally as "monk's head".
+There are two explanations for the origin of the name Tête de Moine, which translates from French literally as "monk's head".
 The name was first documented in the records of Mont-Terrible, a Department established by the French when they annexed the region from 1793 to 1799 at the time of the French Revolution.
 The first theory is that it is a mocking name bestowed by French occupation soldiers who compared the method of serving the cheese to shaving the top of a skull to create a monk’s tonsure.
-The second explanation is based on tales from the Jura region which refer to the number of cheeses stored at the cloister "per tonsure", or per resident monk.
+The second explanation is based on tales from the Jura region which refer to the number of cheeses stored at the cloister "per tonsure", or per resident.